kyma-project/kyma/docs/monitoring/05-04-production-profile.md

 title: Monitoring profiles
 type: Configuration
 ---
 ## Overview

 To ensure optimal performance, avoid high memory and CPU consumption, and ensure Monitoring is production-ready, you can install Kyma with one of the Monitoring profiles.

 ### Default profile

 The default profile is used in Kyma cluster installation when you deploy Kyma with Monitoring enabled.
-You can use it for development purposes, but bear in mind that it is not production-ready.
-The reason for that is the short data retention time (1 day) which may not be enough to identify and solve an issue in case of prolonged troubleshooting.
-To make Monitoring production-ready and avoid potential issues, configure Monitoring to [use the production profile](#use-production-profile).
+You can use it for development purposes but bear in mind that it is not production-ready.
+The profile defines short data retention time (1 day) which may not be enough to identify and solve issues in case of prolonged troubleshooting.
+To make Monitoring production-ready and avoid potential issues, configure Monitoring to [use the production profile](#configuration-monitoring-profiles-use-production-profile).

 ### Production profile